Welcome to Dead House: Plot

 The Benson family takes their first trip to Dark Falls to meet with the local real estate agent Compton Dawes, and see their new home.
-Mr. Benson inherited a house that belonged to his late great-uncle that he didn't even know existed.
+Mr. Benson inherited a house that belonged to his late great-uncle that he did not even know existed.
 Amanda Benson, her little brother Josh, and their dog Petey immediately sense that something is not quite right.
 Despite the fact that it is the middle of July, the entire neighborhood seems covered in an artificial darkness created by the shadows of massive, overhanging tree limbs.
 Dead brown leaves, shade, and shadows are everywhere.
 Then there is the creepy old house, that appears to have been built many years ago.
 It is an enormous, dark, antique home with two large bay windows on the second floor that look eerily like a pair of dark eyes staring down at the street below.
 While Josh proceeds to impatiently whine in protest over the family move and how tragic it is for him, Mr. Dawes welcomes the family into the home.
 Whilst exploring her new room, Amanda watches with amazement as she catches a glimpse of a boy standing in the doorway, before quickly disappearing down the hall.

 Amanda feels much better after seeing her bedroom.
 She goes outside to tell Josh about it, but both he and Petey are gone.
 Mr. Dawes offers to provide directions while the family drive around town to find the missing pair.
 On the way Amanda finds it odd that there aren't any people in the houses or yards, or even on the street.
 Eventually, the group find Josh trying to catch Petey amongst the gravestones of the Dark Falls cemetery.
 The kids' father Jack ends up catching Petey and putting him on a leash despite how frantic his behavior is.
 The family then drops off Mr. Dawes at his real estate office in Dark Falls, where he mentions to the Bensons that they can come back the following week to finalize the contracts for the house.
 After an eventful first visit, the Benson family leave Dark Falls and head back home to their old neighborhood.

 Amanda's best friend, Kathy, comes over on the family's last night in their old house, reassuring Amanda that Dark Falls is only four hours away.
 The following morning is moving day, and it's a rainy, windy arrival in Dark Falls for the family at their new house.
 Amanda keeps seeing other children in her home and hearing strange sounds.
 Amanda and Josh start meeting the locals, such as Ray Thurston who seem friendly enough, but also seem a bit strange and off-putting.
 Both Ray and a girl named Karen claim they used to live in their house.